ciflikli/adavis/README.md

 ## Features

 ### State of the Union
-* Charts a single Year > Chamber > Party combination on a first-level political (administrative) division map displaying either nominal or adjusted LQ score (averaged by state).
+* Charts a single Year > Chamber > Party combination on a first-level political (administrative) division map displaying either nominal or adjusted LQ score (averaged by state):

 ![](/img/statebins.png)

 ### Change from Last Year
 * Plots LQ score change from previous year (state-level).
-Hover info offers the precise amount in percentages.
+Hover info offers the precise amount in percentages:

 ![](/img/plotly.png)

 ### Head-to-Head
 * Allows the user to select two states and compare their voting scores in a specified timeframe.
-Works under the C/P constraint; i.e. it compares representatives from the same party/chamber.
+Works under the C/P constraint; i.e. it compares representatives from the same party/chamber:

 ![](/img/marginal.png)

 ### Representatives
-* Enables looking up specific representatives (3,371 in total) found in the dataset; offers descriptives on Year, Congress, District and plots their LQ scores, mean, and plus/minus one standard deviation.
+* Enables looking up specific representatives (3,371 in total) found in the dataset; offers descriptives on Year, Congress, District and plots their LQ scores, mean, and plus/minus one standard deviation:

 ![](/img/pelosi.png)

 ### Design
-* Users can change viridis colour palettes (viridis, plasma, inferno, and magma) and direction (higher values light or dark)
+* Users can change viridis colour palettes (viridis, plasma, inferno, and magma) and direction (whether higher values are light or dark):

 ![](/img/plasma.png)